google-deepmind/fancyflags/README.md

 ## "Auto" flags for functions and other structures.

-`fancyflags` also provides an `ff.DEFINE_auto` flag generate flags corresponding to a callable.
+`fancyflags` also provides `ff.DEFINE_auto` which automatically generates a dict flag declaration corresponding to the signature of a given callable.
 The return value will also carry the correct type information.

-This callable could be a constructor
+For example the callable could be a constructor

 ```python
 _REPLAY = ff.DEFINE_auto('replay', replay_lib.Replay)
 ```

-or it could be a dataclass
+or it could be a container type, such as a `dataclass`

 ```python
 @dataclasses.dataclass